MassiMart/FLEXPART-WRF_AirIntrusions/README.md

    Several new variables have been added among those variables that must be read from the input file "flexwrf.input", hereafter they are listed:

    - *"mquasilag"*, it is used to assign a source ID to each particle in order to associate them to their source.
 0 = at each particle is assing an ID corresponding to one source; 1 = no source ID is assigned.
 NOTE: It is not a new variable of the AirIntrusions pacakge.
 It was already implemented in FLEXPART-WRF but the read command was not present in the subroutine.
    - *"cape_option"*, it can be 1 or 0.
 1 means to use the CAPE values, previously computed, present in the WRF files; 0 means to not consider the CAPE values.
-This command flag is used to activate the "convective analysis" of the intrusions (see convective_analysis.f90).
    - *"nresidenceclass"*, it sets the number of residence classes in which divide the results.
    - *"lresidence"*, it is an array containing the boundaries of each residence class (in seconds).
    - *"source type"*, this flag is used to set the location of the surces.
-1= soruces in the PBL, 0 sources in the stratosphere.
+1= soruces in the PBL, 0 sources in the stratosphere (only the option 1 has been tested).
    - *"tropo_method"*, this flag is used to activate one of the two method available to compute the tropopause boundaries.
 1=Lapse Rate/Cold Point Tropopause, 0=Pressure surfaces (Fueaflistaler et al. 2009).

 **NOTE:** It is fundamental to add this command variables in the input file "flexwrf.input", otherwise you'll get an error during the run.
-   ### ai1_releaseparticles_reg.f90
+   ### ai1_releaseparticles_reg.f90 &  ai1_releaseparticles_irreg.f90
    The module "ai1_intrus_mod" has been included in the subroutine.
    The variable "npoint_id(jpart)" has been added in order to assign a unique ID to each particle when *"mquasilag"* == 0.
 This ID is fundamental in order to identify those parcels enetring the tropopause/stratopshere or the surface.
-   ### ai1_releaseparticles_irrreg.f90
-   The module "ai1_intrus_mod" has been included in the subroutine.
-   The variable "npoint_id(jpart)" has been added in order to assign a unique ID to each particle when *"mquasilag"* == 0.
-This ID is fundamental in order to identify those parcels enetring the tropopause/stratopshere or the surface.
+   The variable "tl_count_flag(ipart)" and "strato_count_flag(ipart) have been added and initialized to zero.
+These variables are used to count the number of times an air parcel enters the tropopause and stratosphere region, respectively.
+The variable "free_atm_antering_time(ipart) is initialized here to -999; it is used for computing the transition time from the PBL to the tropopause/stratosphere.

    ### ai1_timemenager_serial.f90
    The module "ai1_intrus_mod" has been included in the subroutine.
    In the variables declaration, addition of "integer :: ll_index, mm_index".
 These are array indeces for accessing the "tl_*" and "strato_*" array used in the identification process (see ai1_up_intrusion_identifier.f90).